scientific-python/docstub/doc/user_guide.md

 - Many existing conventions that the scientific Python ecosystem uses, will work out of the box.
   In this case, docstub knew how to translate `array-like`, `array of dtype uint8` into a valid type annotation in the stub file.

-- In a similar manner, `or` can be used as a "natural language" alternative to `|`.
+  In a similar manner, `or` can be used as a "natural language" alternative to `|`.
+  You can find more details in [Typing syntax in docstrings](typing_syntax.md).

 - Optional arguments that default to `None` are recognized and a `| None` is appended automatically if the type doesn't include it already.

-- Common container types such as `Iterable` can be used and a necessary import will be added automatically.
+- Common container types from Pythons standard library such as `Iterable` can be used and a necessary import will be added automatically.

 ## Importing types

+TBD

 ## Adding your own aliases for docstring descriptions

+TBD

 ## Adopting docstub gradually

+TBD

 `--group-errors`